 Marketers can leverage image recognition technology through the ways in which they nurture their customers and market their brands.
 The technology itself can provide them with valuable insights which they can utilize when formulating strategies and campaigns.
 You can read our previous blog-post to find out how marketers can benefit from image recognition in more detail.

 6. What happens if a social media profile is private?

 If a social media account is set to private as opposed to public, usually the privacy terms and conditions of the platform mean that insights aren’t obtainable from that account.
 Image recognition companies cannot violate terms of service.
 However, the majority of insights that brands gather are from influential and popular accounts rather than from private users.

-According to Huffington Post, 11.8% of Twitter users have private accounts (2012).
+According to Huffington Post, only 11.8% of Twitter users have private accounts.
 So not many people opt for a privatized social media experience.
-Text-based social listening tools have already been analyzing data from shared and public accounts, so image-based social analytics should broaden and align with that analysis.
+Text-based Social Listening tools have already been analyzing data from shared and public accounts, so image-based social analytics should broaden and align with that analysis.